course page main image

 The MRes offers a foundation of advanced knowledge, specialist research skills and transferable attributes to prepare for academic and professional research careers.
 It seeks to develop reflexive independent researchers who can operate at the forefront of their academic discipline and of professional practice.
 The content and approach of the curriculum has a strong emphasis on independent scholarship and professional development.
 You will develop a keen understanding of research processes and methodologies, resulting in a research proposal and a reflection on your professional development and career ambitions.

 The MRes Creative Arts allows integration with the wider community of arts and humanities research-orientated postgraduate students at Birmingham City University, ensuring a thriving culture of learning and investigation.
-The award explicitly prepare students for further doctoral study in their area of expertise, which is developed throughout their studies, culminating in an independent research project, either by dissertation or by practice and supported by expert supervision from leading researchers.
+The award explicitly prepares students for further doctoral study in their area of expertise, which is developed throughout their studies, culminating in an independent research project, either by dissertation or by practice and supported by expert supervision from leading researchers.
 Students are encouraged to organise and extend their learning in a way that suits their individual ambitions and needs.

 What's covered in this course?